OmaraRashid/shared-print-screen/README.md

 To use this component, follow the steps below:

     Install the ngx-print library by running npm i ngx-print.
-    Import the ngx-print module in your app.module.ts file.
+    Import the NgxPrintModule module in your shared.module.ts file.
-    Import the PrintScreenComponent in the module or in standalone componet where you want to use it .
+    Import sharedModule in the module or in standalone componet where you want to use it .

 # PrintScreenComponent